project-local.cmake: How To Hook Into LIBRA

 Param TARGET:

-The target to register for which libra_configure_exports() has already been called.
+The target name (used for install destination).
+Must be a target for which libra_configure_exports() has already been called.

 Param TARGET: